 Why advocacy matters: The longest-lasting environmental solutions have the broadest support.
 That means the biggest environmental problems require that we all work together.

 How we use this powerful approach: We work with activists, communities, companies and other allies to defend environmental protections, address inequities and craft strong policy.
 We make government work for the environment.
-Our 3 million members and activists make all the difference in this fight.
+Our members and activists, numbering over 3.5 million, make all the difference in this fight.

 Our work fighting for strong environmental policies and laws